Jean-Paul Rodrigue (2017), New York:

 cables.
 They provide

-theory).
+for the "instantaneous" movement of information (speed of light).
 Wave transmissions, because of their limited coverage,

 often require substations, such as for cellular phone networks.